forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > <sup>**24**</sup> And after those days his wife Elisabeth conceived, and hid herself five months, saying,
 > <sup>**25**</sup> Thus hath the Lord dealt with me in the days wherein he looked on me, to take away my reproach among men.

+Application to 144k:
+- "*shall drink neither wine nor strong drink; and he shall be filled with the Holy Ghost*" - they will be fully consecrated to the Lord, and will exercise complete temperance, living according to God's health laws.
 ## John in the Womb

 > [!bible] [Luke 1:36 - KJV](https://www.biblegateway.com/passage/?search=Luke+1:36&version=kjv)